Certificate Tracking in AngelTrack

 The TB test certificate is one of the columns in the very handy Crew Certificates Overview report under HR home and Supervisor home.

-The following crew certificate types depend on the issuing state:
+The following crew certificate types depend on the issuing state, and therefore are not valid in other jurisdictions:

 • Wheelchair Van Training